papfish/XToast/README.md

 + (void)hideLoadingInView:(UIView *)view;

-// You can set the "XCSToastManager" to customize it if you needed, use by #import "UIView+XToast.h"
+// You can set the "XCSToastManager" to customize it if you needed, use by #import <XToast/UIView+XToast.h>
 ```

 ## Author